 We have begun recruitment for summer 2012 internships.
 Please read the below descriptions and send application materials to the appropriate person listed.
 Thank you for your interest in working with Riverkeeper!

-Riverkeeper’s Hudson River program is seeking legal interns for the summer of 2013.
+Riverkeeper’s Hudson River program is seeking legal interns for the summer of 2014.
 Interns will gain in-depth and practical experience in the field of public-interest environmental law and play a critical role in helping Riverkeeper further our core mission, to safeguard the ecological integrity of the Hudson River and its tributaries by tracking down and stopping polluters.
-Interns will work closely with Riverkeeper staff attorneys and investigators—building cases, prosecuting polluters, and advocating for strong environmental policies in the Hudson River Watershed.
+Interns will work closely with Riverkeeper staff attorneys—building cases, prosecuting polluters, and advocating for strong environmental policies in the Hudson River Watershed.
 Responsibilities may include preparing case briefings, drafting legal documents, conducting research, and investigating pollution reports.

 Riverkeeper prefers applicants who have completed at least two years of law school, although we will consider applications from exceptional first-year law students.
 Applicants should ideally have a basic understanding of administrative law and have exposure to federal environmental statutes, such as the Clean Water Act, National Environmental Policy Act (NEPA) and the Resource Conservation and Recovery Act (RCRA).
 We are looking for interns with strong legal research and writing skills, organized work habits and a passionate desire to advocate for clean water and ecosystem protection.
 We will strive to provide interns with a valuable, rewarding work experience that is challenging, educational and fun.